Jordan527/TSI-Ticketing-System/README.md

 ## Deployment
 - Run the ngrok domain using the command `ngrok http --domain=your-domain-name.ngrok-free.app 5000` (make sure it is running on port **5000**) in a terminal.
 - In a separate terminal, run the Python flask app using the command `flask run` in the **same folder** that your flask app is located.

-## Usage
-1. In the first Power Automate workflow click `Run` at the top to generate the card in the chosen channel
+- In the first Power Automate workflow click `Run` at the top to generate the card in the chosen channel
 <br></br>
 ![Run Workflow](./Images/startWorkflow.png)

+## Usage
-2. Fill out the form in the MS Teams Channel
+1. Fill out the form in the MS Teams Channel
 <br></br>
 ![Adaptive Card ](./Images/adaptiveCard.png)

-3. Submit the form
+2. Submit the form
-4. Check the sqs are of your aws console for if a message has come through
+3. Check the sqs are of your aws console for if a message has come through
 <br></br>
 ![AWS Queue List ](./Images/awsQueueList.png)

-5. Click on a queue
+4. Click on a queue
-6. Click `Send and Receive Messages` on the top
+5. Click `Send and Receive Messages` on the top
 <br></br>
 ![Send and Receive Messages ](./Images/sendAndReceive.png)

-7.Click `Poll for Messages` in `Receiving Messages`
+6.Click `Poll for Messages` in `Receiving Messages`
 <br></br>
 ![Poll Messages ](./Images/pollMessages.png)

-8. You should see a list of messages
+7. You should see a list of messages
 <br></br>
 ![SQS Messages ](./Images/sqsMessages.png)
-9. Click on a message to see its contents
+8. Click on a message to see its contents

 <p align="right">(<a href="#readme-top">back to top</a>)</p>